awsdocs/amazon-forecast-developer-guide/doc_source/API_DeleteDataset.md

 Deletes an Amazon Forecast dataset that was created using the [CreateDataset](API_CreateDataset.md) operation\.
 You can only delete datasets that have a status of `ACTIVE` or `CREATE_FAILED`\.
 To get the status use the [DescribeDataset](API_DescribeDataset.md) operation\.

+**Note**
+Forecast does not automatically update any dataset groups that contain the deleted dataset\.
+In order to update the dataset group, use the [UpdateDatasetGroup](API_UpdateDatasetGroup.md) operation, omitting the deleted dataset's ARN\.

 ## Request Syntax<a name="API_DeleteDataset_RequestSyntax"></a>

 ```